HY-coding/snake_game/README.md

 # snake_game
-using RPi4 + sensor hat
+Using python to implement classic snake game on RPi + sensor hat.